Time to pull out the RuPaul wig and add fake blood to your Instacart, because something wicked this way comes — namely, Halloween! 🎃

 Every city on this list offers something haunted in one form or another, but only Nashville can boast the ghost of The King of Rock ‘n’ Roll himself, Elvis Presley.
 Elvis’s daughter has said that his ghost can be found laughing at the Ryman Auditorium, and that she herself has heard it.
 The auditorium holds Haunted History Tours on Halloween, an exciting attraction for Elvis and horror fans alike.

 And the dream of the 90s is alive in Nashville — but only for Halloween!
-Attend Acme Feed & Seed’s “I Know What You Did Last Halloween” party for some throwback fun.
-Early-bird tickets are $15, or $20 at the door.
-(JNCO jeans and Starter jackets sold separately.)
+Attend Acme Feed & Seed’s Halloween Party for some throwback fun.
+Early-bird tickets are going on sale soon, but you can also pay at the door (advance tickets are usually cheaper, though).